 To understand the intricacies of grading, let's take a look at a handy OKR scoring system you could implement on your team.

 However, not all companies need this granularity level to score their OKRs.
-In such cases, they mostly stick to labelling scores as:
+In such cases, they mostly stick to labeling scores as:

 This shows that personalization plays an integral part in scoring OKRs.
 Of course, you can always tweak the process to reflect the progress you’re making, but one thing’s for sure: you don’t have to do it alone.
-So keep reading if you want to learn how to take all the guesswork out of grading objectives and implement a framework that genuinely works.
+So keep reading if you want to learn how to take all the guesswork out of OKR scoring and implement a framework that genuinely works.

 Switch to a performant OKR scoring system